HackerExperience/HackerExperience/notes/events.md

 They should be very well logged and with good visibility, as well as proper tracing and backtrack information.
 Those will be invaluable to debugging.

+### Notifications & published (outgoing) events

+Notifications probably live in the database (SQLite).
+Published events might benefit from Redis Streams.

+Note that I might use Redis for process mapping, so Redis as a dependency may be inevitable.